Minimum Bottom Line Profit Should Be > 7%!

 Summary – Phase Accounting (Walls)

 I can’t emphasize the importance of consistency because the goal is to compare a future estimate to what has happened in the past.
 This is referred to as exercising the feedback loop.
 When this job is set up correctly and the information is recorded in the job description, an estimator in the future researches jobs that will more closely match the current required estimate.
 Then, by looking at the details within each section, he can closely correlate the historical costs to the current contract.
-So any issues in the past can be identified easily and a more appropriate estimate is generated for the current job.
+Any issues in the past can be identified easily and a more appropriate estimate is generated for the current job.

 This article illustrated the various types of costs associated with walls and floors.
 For floors, the costs are customarily allowance items.
 Finally I explored some types of costs and where to post that respective data.
 In general I advocate a thinking process to identify the correct cost group.
 Act on Knowledge.